Skip to main content

 What if the AI gets it wrong?

 Every Marxel screening includes an explanation of why each candidate was placed in their bucket.
-You can easily move candidates between buckets and the AI learns from your corrections over time.
+You can review the evidence, move candidates between buckets, and keep final decisions with your hiring team.